JagjitBhatia-UIC/Fairness_In_HAR/README.md

 ```

 Once this is added, delete the remainder of the code both inside the *for* loop as well as the remaining code after the loop terminates as it won't be needed for this tutorial.
-Save this modified file as genderDetector.py in the root directory of 3D-ResNets-PyTorch as it will be referenced as genderDetector in the other modules in the repo.
+Save this modified file as *genderDetector.py* in the root directory of **3D-ResNets-PyTorch** as it will be referenced as *genderDetector* in the other modules in the repo.

-In eval_accuracy.py of 3D-ResNets-PyTorch, import the newly added genderDetector module as gd.
+In *eval_accuracy.py* of **3D-ResNets-PyTorch**, import the newly added *genderDetector* module as *gd*.

 ```python
 import genderDetector as gd